If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 How could you possibly break through the noise?

-Well, I’m here to tell you that video blogging still has a huge potential.
-And it’s a potential that you can tap into.
+Well, I’m here to tell you that video blogging still has huge potential.

 Just look at the growth of video ad investment among brands and agencies and where it’s predicted to go:

-It might not be as easy as it was 5 to 7 years ago to break onto the scene, but video as a component of your overall content marketing strategy might be more important today than it has even been before.
+It might not be as easy as it was five or seven years ago to break onto the vlogging scene, video is more important than ever to build a successful online marketing strategy.

 First, video remains one of the best and most effective ways for people to get to know you.